rkern/line_profiler/README.rst

 line_profiler and kernprof
 --------------------------

+This is a minimal fork to add Python 3.7 compatibility.

 `line_profiler` is a module for doing line-by-line profiling of functions. kernprof is a convenient script for running either `line_profiler` or the Python standard library's cProfile or profile modules, depending on what is available.